Bridgeport Criminal Lawyer

 - If an individual charged is not a US citizen, a guilty plea can have severe consequences for their immigration status

 - The plea can pose a problem for any commercial license someone holds, such as a CDL

 - A guilty plea may result in a violation of any outstanding probation orders an individual currently has

 All these potential issues must be disclosed to a Bridgeport criminal defense attorney so they can thoroughly review all potential avenues to resolve their client’s case, weigh the costs and benefits, and fight for the best possible outcome.

 The State must prove its case beyond a reasonable doubt.
 In defending a case, an experienced criminal attorney in Bridgeport will determine if an individual had the requisite mens rea, or state of mind, required for a particular crime.

 For some crimes, the state must prove an individual acted knowingly.
 For other crimes, simply acting recklessly is enough to convict.
-Other defenses a distinguished Bridgeport attorney can bring forth include:
+Other defenses an aggressive Bridgeport criminal defense attorney can bring forth include:

 - That one acted in self-defense or in the defense of another person